Vietnam.vn - Nền tảng quảng bá Việt Nam

 The M72 shoulder-fired rocket is typically fired this way.

-Little is known about the experiment, but The War Zone notes that it is the latest example of growing interest in the US and foreign militaries, including Russia and China, in the idea of using robot dogs on the battlefield.
+Little is known about the testing, but The War Zone notes that it is the latest example of growing interest in the US and foreign militaries, including Russia and China, in the idea of using robot dogs on the battlefield.

 Robot dogs are being trained to explore future Martian caves.